StuartBrownKainos/-fanda-selenium-skeleton-v2/README.md

-# cucumber-example
+# Selenium Example
-This project is a Cucumber Selenium UI automation test example framework for teaching automated testing.
+This project is a Cucumber Selenium UI automation test example framework for automated testing.
 It is written in Java with Cucumber BDD, TestNG and produces reports of test results.

 ## Getting Started